 Intended outcome Success criteria Improved communication skills and use of vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils, evidenced through a range of sources, including engagement in lessons, book scrutiny, ongoing formative assessment and pupil voice.
 Improved phonics skills and reading attainment among disadvantaged pupils.
-Y1 Phonics Screening outcomes for 2025/26 show that more than 80% of disadvantaged pupils met the expected standard in the phonics screening check.
-KS1 reading outcomes in 2025/26 show that more than 75% of disadvantaged pupils met the expected standard.
+Y1 Phonics Screening outcomes for 2026/27 show that more than 80% of disadvantaged pupils met the expected standard in the phonics screening check.
+KS1 reading outcomes in 2026/27 show that more than 75% of disadvantaged pupils met the expected standard.
 Improved attainment across the curriculum, but particularly in writing, for disadvantaged pupils at the end of KS1.
-KS1 outcomes in 2025/26 show that more than 75% of disadvantaged pupils met the expected standard in reading and mathematics and more than 70% met the expected standard in writing.
-To improve confidence, self- esteem and well-being for our disadvantaged pupils.
-Sustained high levels of well-being from 2025/26 demonstrated by: case studies, data, observations and parent / pupil voice disadvantaged pupils' active engagement in, and enjoyment of, learning increased resilience and stamina for completing work wider participation in enrichment and extra-curricular activities a reduction in exclusions To achieve and sustain improved attendance for our disadvantaged pupils.
-Sustained high attendance from 2025/26 demonstrated by the attendance of disadvantaged pupils matching that of non-disadvantaged pupils and in line with the national target.
-(96%+ pre-COVID).
+KS1 outcomes in 2026/27 show that more than 75% of disadvantaged pupils met the expected standard in reading and mathematics and more than 70% met the expected standard in writing.
+To improve confidence, self-esteem and well-being for our disadvantaged pupils.
+Sustained high levels of well-being from 2026/27 demonstrated by: Case studies, data, observations and parent / pupil voice, Disadvantaged pupils' active engagement in, and enjoyment of, learning, Increased resilience and stamina for completing work, Wider participation in enrichment and extra-curricular activities, A reduction in exclusions.
+To achieve and sustain improved attendance for our disadvantaged pupils.
+Sustained high attendance from 2026/27 demonstrated by the attendance of disadvantaged pupils matching that of non-disadvantaged pupils and in line with the national target (95% in 2023/24).
 Deepen parental engagement in home learning.
 Families feel supported and trust the school.
 They recognise that their children's education is important for their future well-being and work collaboratively with staff.
 Parental engagement increases and pupils' attainment increases.
 To ensure that disadvantaged pupils are provided with a diverse and in-depth programme of cultural capital experiences that address the needs of our school cohort.
 Disadvantaged pupils receive additional, extra-curricular opportunities which enhance our broad and balanced curriculum and develop their cultural capital.

-Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.